gottfriedsz/falsehoods-quantum/README.md

 3. You need to have an PhD in Physics to work with quantum computers.

    Don't worry.
 You only need some interest.
+Quantum computing is an interdisciplinary field that combines concepts from physics, computer science, mathematics, and engineering.
+While a Ph.D. in Physics can certainly be advantageous and provide a strong foundation in the underlying principles of quantum mechanics, there are various roles within the field of quantum computing that don't require such an advanced degree.

 5. Quantum computers are to only application of quantum technology.
 6. Quantum computers should be cooled in space, because it is already cold out there.